Distribute-systems-course-group/group-task/README.md

 ## Problems encountered, lessons learned

 Our team had some management issues since one member left the group and thus we had less time and resourced to implement the project.
 We decided to keep it as simple as possible so that we can cover the most vital parts.
 We also had problems with installing Docker so we decided to just use Virtual Box for testing the distributed connections.
+There was also some issues and very limited time to excecute the payload sending time measurements, so they were done by implementing mock code to client and server files and counting the timestamp difference.

 ## Instructions for installation and execution